-Kelsie Jean Smeby Showcases Thick Booty In Red Polka Dot Bikini As She’s Running ‘Behind’
+Kelsie Jean Smeby Showcases Thick Booty In Red Polka Dot Bikini As She's Running 'Behind'

 "Thanks, Kelsie.
 I could look at this view for hours.
 And I'm not talking about the island," they complimented her.

-“You’re absolutely stunning in that bikini.
-Wish I had the bum to pull that off!” they raved.
+"You're absolutely stunning in that bikini.
+Wish I had the bum to pull that off!" a third individual remarked.

 A fourth Instagram user waxed poetic about her beauty.